Songtech-0912/songtech-0912.github.io/content/special-relativity.md

 ## Time dilation and length contraction

-Consider an observer in a moving spaceship.
-The observer measures themselves (and anything in their proper frame) to be at rest, and everything else to be moving with respect to their reference frame.
+Consider an observer to be in the proper frame of a moving spaceship.
+The observer observes the ship's length as the proper length $\Delta \ell$ and the ship's time as proper time $\Delta \tau$.
+That observer considers the ship (and everything on it) to be stationary with respect to themselves.
+Meanwhile, consider a distant observer in a non-proper frame, perhaps situated away on Earth.
+That distant observer observes the ship's length as the coordinate length $\Delta L$, and the ship's time as the coordinate time $\Delta t$.
 We use the familiar equation:

 $$
 \Delta t = \gamma \Delta \tau
 $$

 Recall that $\gamma > 1$ for all moving objects.
-That means for a distant observer who measured a time interval of $\Delta t = 1$ second, the proper time of the observer in the spaceship must be $\Delta t < 1$ second.
+That means for the distant observer who measured a time interval of $\Delta t = 1$ second, the proper time of the observer in the spaceship must be $\Delta \tau < 1$ second.
 Therefore, the observer in the spaceship's clock ticks slow.

 This is the principle of _time dilation_ - **time ticks slow for moving objects**.
 Recall that any observer would measure every other observer as moving with respect to their own reference frame, however.
 This means an observer on a rocket would measure a person on Earth as having a slower clock, whereas a person on Earth would _also_ measure the person on the spaceship as having a slower clock!